 Symbolizing English Sentences

-When symbolizing English sentences in propositional logic, it is often helpful to work backwards, reversing the order in which well-formed formulas (WFFs) are constructed.
+When symbolizing sentences that contain multiple truth-functional connectives, it is often helpful to work backwards, reversing the order in which well-formed formulas (WFFs) are constructed.
 Rather than trying to identify the simplest components of the sentence and build up from them, first try to determine whether the sentence as a whole is a negation, a conjunction, a disjunction, a conditional, or a biconditional.
 In other words, try to identify the main connective.
-Symbolize the main connective first, then check each of the components and try to identify their main connectives, and so on.
+Symbolize the main connective first, then treat each of its components as new sentences and try to identify their main connectives, and so on.
 Eventually, you’ll find some components that contain no truth-functional connectives.
 Symbolize those simple propositions last, using sentence letters.

 Consider the following sentence: